Posted On: July 23, 2009 by John J. Cord

 Zyprexa Settlements

-It looks like Eli Lilly, the Defendant in a number of lawsuits brought by state attorneys general, is close to agreeing on settlement.
+It looks like Eli Lilly, the Defendant in a number of lawsuits brought by state attorneys general, is close to agreeing on a settlement.
 The lawsuits are premised on Lilly’s marketing of Zyprexa for unapproved uses.
 The settlement comes on the heels of many other settlements:

  Settlements with 31,000 plaintiffs for $1.2 billion